zhangmq/tiny-scraper/readme.md

 # tiny-scraper
-a simple scraper, friendly usage.
+a simple web scraper, friendly usage.

 ## Feature
 * request will be queued, configurable request frequency and delay.